Estimating Racial Disparities in Emergency General Surgery: Introduction: Racial Disparities in Health Care

 Using statistical methods to assess disparities after adjusting for baseline differences between groups has a long history in health research and the social sciences \citep{fortin2011decomposition}.
-Linear regression is by far the most common approach; a specific implementation known as the \emph{Kitagawa-Oaxaca-Blinder} (OB) decomposition is the workhorse method \citep{kitagawa1955components, Blinder1973, Oaxaca1973}; see \citet{sen2014using} and \citet{basu2015using} for examples of this approach in health research.
-Linear regression can perform poorly in practice, however, often relying on substantial extrapolation to adjust outcomes between groups \citep{sloczynski2020average, strittmatter2021gender}.
-One alternative is to use matching to estimate adjusted disparities \citep{silber2013characteristics,silber2014racial,silber2015examining,rosenbaum2013using}.
-Matching, however, may not fully balance the large number of covariates present in administrative databases.
-Another alternative is to instead use flexible machine learning methods, such as debiased machine learning, to estimate these disparities \citep[see][]{strittmatter2021gender}.
+Linear regression is by far the most common adjustment approach; a specific implementation known as the \emph{Kitagawa-Oaxaca-Blinder} (KOB) decomposition is the workhorse method \citep{kitagawa1955components, Blinder1973, Oaxaca1973}; see \citet{sen2014using} and \citet{basu2015using} for examples of this approach in health research.
+Linear regression can perform poorly in practice, however, often relying on substantial extrapolation to adjust outcomes between groups \citep{sloczynski2020average}.
+Alternative methods like matching can avoid extrapolation \citep{silber2013characteristics}, but at the cost of poor balance in large administrative data sets.
+The choice of what to adjust for is also critical.
+Standard approaches like the KOB decomposition often adjust for all available baseline covariates.
+Changing the adjustment set, however, can also lead to large changes in estimated disparities \citep{jackson2018decomposition}.